A local nutrition tracking app powered by AI

 YuHeng implements a sophisticated client-side queue for image recognition tasks.
 This allows users to upload multiple photos in quick succession and handle recognition results asychronously.

-The recognition system is split between a persistent client-side store and a stateless backend processing API.
+The recognition system is split between a persistent client-side store and a persistent server-side queue managed by PostgreSQL.

 if (userPrompt) {